Miami-Dade Sheriff's Office: Transition to a sheriff's office

+Controversies and incidents

-In August 1968, roughly coincident with the Republican National Convention in Miami Beach, rioting broke out in Liberty City.
-Unable to control the situation, the Florida Highway Patrol and National Guard were brought in.
-Claiming they were being attacked by snipers, the police killed three people.
-No one was injured by sniper fire, and no weapons were found.
+In August 1968, roughly coinciding with the Republican National Convention in Miami Beach, rioting broke out in Liberty City.
+When the situation got out of control, Florida Highway Patrol and National Guard were dispatched.
+Claiming snipers were attacking them, the police killed three civilians.
+No one was injured by the sniper fire, and no weapons were found.

-In 1973, the responsibility for running the county's jails was transferred to the newly created Department of Corrections and Rehabilitation.
-By that year, the Public Safety Department had also been divested of all other non-police responsibilities in order to concentrate entirely on law enforcement services.
-In July 1981, the Public Safety Department was renamed the Metro-Dade Police Department.

-In September 1997, voters decided to change the county's name to Miami-Dade County.
-As such, the department was renamed the Miami-Dade Police Department the following December.

 On September 13, 2007, four Miami-Dade Police Department officers were shot by a suspect with an AK-47, resulting in the death of one officer, Jose Somohano.
 Another officer suffered a serious leg injury.
 The suspect, Shawn Sherwin Labeet, fled the scene but was found in an apartment complex later that day.
-He was cornered in a poolhouse bathroom by members of Miami-Dade Police Special Response Team (equivalent to SWAT), and was shot and killed when he refused to drop a pistol he was holding.
+He was cornered in the bathroom at a pool house by the Miami-Dade Police Special Response Team officers (equivalent to SWAT).
+He was shot and killed when he refused to drop the pistol that he was holding.

 On the morning of Thursday, January 20, 2011, two Miami-Dade Police officers were shot and killed by a homicide suspect, Johnny Sims.
-According to Miami-Dade Police Director James Loftus, the MDPD fugitive warrant team were assisting the U.S. Marshals Service in the city of Miami in apprehending the suspect, for whom a murder warrant had been issued.
+According to Miami-Dade Police Department Chief James Loftus, the MDPD fugitive warrant team was assisting the U.S. Marshals Service at Miami in apprehending the suspect, for whom a murder warrant had been issued.
 Police arrived at the suspect's mother's house and made contact with a member of the family, when the suspect surprised police by opening fire.
-Detective Roger Castillo, a 21-year veteran, was shot in the head and died at the scene, and Detective Amanda Haworth, a 23-year veteran, was shot several times and taken to Jackson Memorial Hospital's Ryder Trauma Center in grave condition.
-She underwent emergency surgery there, but died shortly thereafter.
+Detective Roger Castillo, a 21-year veteran, was shot in the head and died at the scene, and Detective Amanda Haworth, a 23-year veteran, was shot several times and taken to Jackson Memorial Hospital's Ryder Trauma Center in grave condition where she underwent emergency surgery there, but died shortly thereafter.
 The suspect, Sims, was shot and killed by another detective at the scene.

 In December 2019, the Miami-Dade Police Department came under scrutiny after a shootout in Miramar.
-MDPD officers, as well as police from other agencies, responded to fleeing robbers who carjacked a United Parcel Service van and took the UPS driver hostage.
+MDPD officers, as well as police officers from other law enforcement agencies, responded against the robbers who carjacked a United Parcel Service van and took the driver hostage.
 After a car chase, the MDPD killed the two suspects, the UPS driver, and an innocent bystander.
-The department received criticism for its officers' behavior, which included firing into open traffic and using civilian vehicles for cover.
+The department received criticism for its officers' behavior, which included firing at open traffic and using civilian vehicles for cover.
 A total of 19 officers fired guns during the shootout, including 15 MDPD officers, 3 Miramar Police Department officers, and 1 Pembroke Pines Police Department officer.